Summary: A multi-aspectual understanding can throw fresh light on Adam Smith, especially his famous ideas of self-love and invisible hand.

 "... he intends only his own security; and by directing that industry in such a manner as its produce may be of the greatest value, he intends only his own gain, and he is in this, as in many other cases, led by an invisible hand to promote an end which was no part of his intention [namely, the general good]."

 That the economic aspect tends to bring some good despite evil is an interesting idea.
 It is not dissimilar to Augustine's idea that politics is made possible as a way of curbing evil in a fallen world.
-Though not all would agree with that [Note: Politics] the idea contains a useful insight that maybe the way an aspect is 'designed' to operate is such that, despite evil, some good can come - in these two cases, the economic and juridical aspect.
-We might also find it in the ethical aspect, in that even though some philanthropists might be selfish in their motives, they can still bring some Good.
-Hutcheson might have said that this was because each aspect had been 'designed' by the Creator to ensure this.
+Though not all would agree with that [Note: Politics] the idea contains a useful insight that maybe the way an aspect operates is such that, despite evil, some good can come, often in different aspects - such as juridical-ethical evil and economic good.
+(So, even though some philanthropists might be selfish in their motives, they can still bring some Good.)
+We might imagine Hutcheson telling Smith that this was because each aspect had been 'designed' by the Creator to ensure this - if Hutcheson had time-travelled to learn from Dooyeweerd!
+In each aspect there are analogical echoes of others; the economic aspect contains, in its fundamental laws, something that tends towards some measure of justice for the poor.
+If Smith and Dooyeweerd are correct, this is glorious!

-We must never make that an excuse for our attitudes.
-Many have taken Smith's argument to excuse their own affluent, unconcerned lifestyles, relying unquestioningly and hypocritically on "the market" to sort out the problems that they conveniently do not attend to.
-In academic theory, we must not use this as an excuse support the discredited Trickle-Down Theory, which we discuss elsewhere.
-In our view, that is not just a matter of economics (practice or theory), but is revealed as a matter of mindset and attitude, and it will be condemned as such more harshly.
+We must never make that an excuse for our attitudes, however.
+Many have taken Smith's argument to excuse their own affluent, unconcerned lifestyles, relying unquestioningly and hypocritically on "the market" to sort out the problems that they conveniently do not attend to and, in academic theory, to support the discredited Trickle-Down Economics.
+This is a travesty of what Smith (x and the Creator x) intended.
+In our view, that is not just a matter of economic theory and practice, but is revealed as a matter of mindset and attitude, which impact economic activity retrocipatorily, and it will be condemned as such more harshly.

-Summary: Instead of referring to selfishness, might "self-love" really refer to an attempt to work out the operation of the economic aspect without recourse to concepts meaningful in other aspects.
+Summary: Instead of referring to, or being used to excuse, selfishness, might "self-love" really refer to an attempt to work out the operation of the economic aspect without recourse to concepts meaningful in other aspects.

 In his The Wealth of Nations, Smith wrote: